No Country for Old Men: Home media

-Buena Vista Home Entertainment released the film on DVD and in the high definition Blu-ray format on March 11, 2008, in the US.
+Buena Vista Home Entertainment released the film on DVD and in the high definition Blu-ray format on March 11, 2008, in the United States.
 The only extras are three behind-the-scenes featurettes.
 The release topped the home video rental charts upon release and remained in the top 10 positions for the first 5 weeks.

 Website Blu-ray.com reviewed the Blu-ray edition of the film, and gave the video quality an almost full mark.
 It stated that "with its AVC MPEG-4 video on BD-50, the picture quality of No Country for Old Men stands on the highest rung of the home video ladder.
 Color vibrancy, black level, resolution and contrast are reference quality ...
 Every line and wrinkle in Bell's face is resolved and Chigurh sports a pageboy haircut in which every strand of hair appears individually distinguishable.
 No other film brings its characters to life so vividly solely on the merits of visual technicalities ...
 Watch the nighttime shoot-out between Moss and Chigurh outside the hotel ...
 As bullets slam through the windshield of Moss's getaway car, watch as every crack and bullet hole in the glass is extraordinarily defined."

 The audio quality earned an almost full mark, where the "24-bit 48 kHz lossless PCM serves voices well, and excels in more treble-prone sounds ...
 Perhaps the most audibly dynamic sequence is the dawn chase scene after Moss returns with water.
 Close your eyes and listen to Moss's breathing and footsteps as he runs, the truck in pursuit as it labors over rocks and shrubs, the crack of the rifle and hissing of bullets as they rip through the air and hit the ground ... the entire sequence and the film overall sounds very convincing."